-- HIV continues to be a major global public health issue, having claimed more than 36 million lives so far.
+- HIV continues to be a major global public health issue, having claimed more than 39 million lives so far.
+In 2013, 1.5 [1.4–1.7] million people died from HIV-related causes globally.

-- HIV infection is usually diagnosed through blood tests detecting the presence or absence of HIV antibodies.
+- HIV infection is usually diagnosed through blood tests detecting the presence or absence of HIV antibodies (CD4 cells).

 - There is no cure for HIV infection.
 However, effective treatment with antiretroviral drugs can control the virus so that people with HIV can enjoy healthy and productive lives.